Soho Theatre Walthamstow

-Walthamstow Granada (previously known as Mirth, Marvel & Maud Granada/EMD, Granada Cinema, EMD Cinema, MGM Cinema and ABC Cinema) is a Grade II* listed building housing a pub, cinema and cultural centre in Walthamstow, London.
+Soho Theatre Walthamstow, formally best-known as Walthamstow Granada, is a Grade II* listed building housing a pub, cinema and cultural centre in Walthamstow, London.
 The building is famous for having been frequented by Alfred Hitchcock during its time as a cinema.
 It was built on a site where films were shown as early as 1896.

-The building reopened as Soho Theatre Walthamstow on 1 May 2025.
+The building reopened as part of the Soho Theatre on 1 May 2025.